SaS0609/Show-tracker/anime-tracker.md

 - Gachiakuta
 - Fire Force
 - Blue Lock
-- Slime (That Time I Got Reincarnated as a Slime)
+- That Time I Got Reincarnated as a Slime
 - Cyberpunk: Edgerunners
 - Dan Da Dan
 - Kaiju No. 8